farshidhesami/End_To_End_Chest_Cancer_Classification_Using_MLflow_and_DVC/README.md

   to this.the `.gitkeep` file is not a built-in feature of Git.
 It's just a convention that many developers use.

 - open a terminal and write a "python template.py" and check the app.log file is created or not.

+- Add a "requirements.txt" file in a code and "setup.py" after that open a terminal and write a "pip install -r requirements.txt" .

+-